-The second restriction is that it lacks the power to execute its rulings through international troops assigned for this purpose, or through ordering a general termination of international relations, which can pressure the violating party into compliance and adherence to court rulings.
+The International Court of Justice lacks the power to execute its rulings through international troops assigned for this purpose, or through ordering a termination of international relations, which can pressure the violating party into compliance and adherence to court rulings.

 It is our responsibility, Mr. Chairman, and the responsibility of the experts in this meeting today to bring forth this issue with diligence and persistence until we remove these constraints from the International Court of Justice.
-A high standing court which might be the only hope to the ultimate realization of justice and, therefore, to securing peace.
+It is the high standing court of humanity's aspiration which might be the only hope to the ultimate realization of justice and, therefore, to securing peace.
 So, will we see to it that this is done?